A risk factor is something that increases your likelihood of getting a disease or condition.

 Melanoma has been linked with exposure to ultraviolet (UV) radiation.
 Therefore, exposing your skin to UV rays from the sun or tanning lamps increases your odds of developing melanoma.
 People who live in sunny climates are exposed to more sunlight.
 People who live at high altitudes, where the sunlight is strongest, are exposed to more UV radiation.
 Blistering sunburns, even as a child, also increase the risk of developing melanoma.

 People with certain occupations are also at higher risk due to their exposure to UV radiation.
-Some examples include harbor masters, electrical fitters, and telephone wire repair employees.
+Some examples include construction workers, road crews, harbor masters, electrical fitters, and telephone wire repair employees.

 Most people who develop melanoma tend to burn rather than tan when exposed to sunlight.
 Those who burn tend to have fair skin, freckles, red or blond hair, or blue eyes.
 As a result, Caucasians are at a higher risk for melanoma than other ethnicities like those of African, Hispanic, or Asian descent.